NVIDIA/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README_Version7.md

 - Serverless container orchestration (no infrastructure management like AKS)
 - Flexible manual/automatic scaling
 - Event-driven architecture (HTTPS requests)
-- Cost efficiency (pay only for compute time)
+- Cost efficiency (pay only for compute time and only for remote scenario)
 - High developer productivity and simplicity.
 No extra development is required—just correct environment settings, parameters, certificates, and adherence to standards.
+No external library installations required.
 - Managed, secure environment
 - Fast provisioning and updates from NVIDIA NIM repository
 - Multi-container support